Rakali: Nesting

 The breeding behaviours are influenced by seasonal conditions.
 Under good seasonal conditions the solitary water rat comes together with their mate and may produce several litters (if young are removed will reproduce again within two months), but separate on the birth of the young.
 Limited information is available on home range, but suggests localised movement around the nesting sites and foraging areas.
 Rakali construct burrows dug into river banks but have also been documented building nests within sunken logs and reeds, in areas surrounded by roots and dense riparian vegetation for cover from predators.

 There is increasing evidence of altered nesting habitat with rakali using artificial shelters of drainage pipes, exhaust pipes in moored boats, and rubber tyres in human-modified areas.
-This occurs more frequently in high population density situations.

 Breeding and growth

-Females are able to reproduce from one-year-old or 425 g.
+Females are able to reproduce from one year old or 425 g.
 Mating commences from late winter to early spring with a gestation period of 34 days.
 Rakali have four mammae with nipples located in the abdominal inguinal area enabling litters of an average of four to five are born from September to February and are suckled for four weeks.
 Sexual maturity develops at around twelve months but has been documented to commence at 4 months and breeding in the season of their birth.
 They are able to continue breeding until females are three and a half years old, and have a life expectancy of 3–4 years.

 A territorial species, they are mostly solitary excluding the periods of mating and rearing their young.
 Their social organisation suggests adults are intra-sexually aggressive with their limited home range and overlapping sex and age classes.
 In captivity, only the dominant female in the hierarchy will successfully reproduce.
 Fecundity is lower than that of other murid species producing only four to five litters, but fertility is very high which can create high population growth in a period of favorable breeding conditions.
 This can be also influenced by the rapid growth in juveniles who can reach maturity and size within their first year.

 H. chryogaster in comparison to the Rattus species mature late and have long reproductive lifecycles.
 They have lower reproductive output, delayed implantation, lactation anoestrus, winter anoestrus, longer estrous and longer gestation cycle.
 Their development occurs in stages associated with the eruption of incisors, hearing and eye-opening, eating solid foods, puberty and full reproductive maturity.